Communication (Digital Media Production)

 Advanced courses: (6 hours)

-Students select two courses (6 hrs) from the list of approved courses; see advisor
+Students select two courses (6 hrs) from a list of approved courses; see advisor

 RTV 3101 (3) Writing for the Electronic Media